jsbots/AutoFish/README.md

 Sound Detection is an alternative to pixel recognition logic.
 The bot will hook the bobber only after "splash" sound and won't rely on checking the animation of the bobber plunging.

-With both Int.
-Key and Sound Detection turned on you can be completely independent from Threshold and Fishing Zone options.
-If you don't use Int. key or the game doesn't support it, the bot still needs to find a bobber first but checking will be done by sound recognition if you turn on Sound Detection option.

 Before using sound detection turn off Music and Ambient Sounds in the game, leave only Sound Effects.
-Your volume should be at normal/default level.
 Try to find a place secluded from the sounds made by other players to avoid false detections.

-You can also use Alt-Tab Fishing Mode in DX12 now, with Int.Key + Sound Detection the bot will focus the window only when it needs to cast and when it detects splash sound (turn on **Sound in Background** for that).
+You can also use Alt-Tab Fishing Mode with Sound Detection, with Int.Key + Sound Detection the bot will focus the window only when it needs to cast and when it detects splash sound (turn on **Sound in Background** for that).

-**Warning!** Sound Detection feature might not work with some audio devices, in that case you need to switch to another device (e.g. you are using headphones and sound detection doesn't work, then plug in speakers and test again).
+Use **"Listen"** button to determine the amplitude of the splashing sound when your bobber plunges in the water: start fishing then press "Listen" button and check for "Max" value when the fish is caught.
+Do it couple of times to determine the stable value.

+If you want to make the bot listen only to the sounds of the game you can use [Virtual Audio Cable](https://vb-audio.com/Cable/) to "pipe" the sound from the game to an input device and then choose it in the settings of the bot.
+If your game doesn't support in-game choice for sound output device, you can manually set Output device for your game in **"App volume and device preferences"** settings of your Windows to **CABLE input (VB-Audio Virtual Cable)** and then choose **CABLE output (VB-Audio Virtual Cable)** in the settings of the bot.

 Watch <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/09/YouTube_full-color_icon_%282017%29.svg/1280px-YouTube_full-color_icon_%282017%29.svg.png" width="20"> [Sound Detection Test Video](https://youtu.be/ZggOy8tA32A)